the 2024-2025 FTLP class in a group

 For help with creating an eID or with recovering a previous eID/password, please contact the UCalgary IT Support Centre.

-• Applications and supporting documents due for Canadian citizens and Permanent Residents closed on May 31, 2024
+Applications and supporting documents due for Canadian citizens and Permanent Residents on May 12, 2025.

 My favourite part of the Program are the skills I’ve learnt and the connections I’ve built.
 I would recommend this Program 100%.